rpcxio/rpcx-examples/README.md

-# Examples for rpcx 3.0
+# Examples for the latest rpcx

-A lot of examples for [rpcx](https://github.com/smallnest/rpcx/tree/v3.0) 3.0
+A lot of examples for [rpcx](https://github.com/smallnest/rpcx)

 ## How to run